Rob Miller Lake District paintings

 Paintings of the Lake District Tarns, Waters and Lakes

-One of the persistant most pleasent views of the English lake District are its tarns waters and Lakes glimpsed close by below a steep rock busttress or in the distant through shaded trees nestling in deep valleys.
+One of the most enduringly beautiful sights of the English Lake District is its tarns and lakes, framed by steep rock buttresses or nestled in deep valleys, often seen in the distance through shaded trees.

 Throughout the 4 seasons they act as a mirrow to the high and low.